pedrohr99/n8n-docs/workflow_templates/workflow_templates_index.md

 ### Functional summary — Email Summary Agent

-- Displaces daily at 07:00 (Schedule Trigger) in the Asia/Kolkata timezone.
+- Runs daily at 07:00 (Schedule Trigger) in the Asia/Kolkata timezone.
 - Retrieves all emails from the past 24 hours using the Gmail node with a dynamic filter (query `after:YYYY/MM/DD` calculated for yesterday) for the account `isb.quantana@quantana.in`.
 - Aggregates and structures key fields (id, From, To, CC, snippet) before inference.
 - Produces a structured summary (JSON) using an OpenAI model (gpt-4o-mini) based on the aggregated data.